huneke29/RenttheRunway/README.md

 # RenttheRunway
-Predicting Item Fit for Rent the Runway
+Predicting Item Fit Using a Random Forest Classifier for Rent the Runway